nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Displaying help.

    1. Test case: `help`<br>
-      Expected: The help window with list of command is shown.
+      Expected: The help window with list of commands is shown.
       <br><br>

 ### Exiting the app